 The technology of retail assortment planning has evolved far beyond traditional spreadsheets.
-Optimizing the assortment of a 1,000-store retailer that carries 10,000 SKUs requires deeper analysis than any spreadsheets can deliver.
+Optimizing the assortment of a 1,000-store retailer that carries 10,000 SKUs requires deeper analysis than any spreadsheet can deliver.

-Specialized assortment planning software evaluates per-SKU, per-store assortments based on dozens of product attributes.
+Specialized assortment planning software evaluates per-SKU, and per-store assortments based on dozens of product attributes.

-A fashion retailer, for example, with shelf space for 17 SKUs of jeans can optimize the combination of brands, colors, and styles that are best for each location.
+A fashion retailer, for example, with shelf space for 17 SKUs of jeans can optimize the combination of brands, colours, and styles that are best for each location.

 5. Analyze your data carefully before committing to an assortment plan